 in addition to any expenses incurred in connection with the purchase or the purchase and construction.

-7.
+[Item 6 inserted in Gazette 6 Sep 1991 p.
+4715; amended in Gazette 30 Jun 2000 p.
+3430.]

+7. Charge for postage and stationery

 When the Public Trustee administers the estate of a deceased person moneys properly expended in respect of the estate shall include a charge to cover postages and stationery in accordance with the following scale —